Axway/docker-cft/helm/transfer-cft/README.md

 ## Copyright

 Copyright (c) 2025 Axway Software SA and its affiliates.
-All rights reserved.

 ## License